 Step 2: Once the jello is fully dissolved, stir in the cold water, lime juice, and rum.
 Mix until combined.

 Pro Tip: Use a piping bag or a plastic squeeze bottle to fill the strawberries with the Jello mixture.
 This will make it much easier to control the amount of Jello that goes into each strawberry and prevent any mess.

-Step 3: Use a strawberry corer or sharp paring knife to cut the stem from each strawberry and hollow out a bit of a cavity to fill with the jello.
-Shave off just a bit from the bottom of each strawberry so that it can stand up.
+Step 3: Use a strawberry corer, small melon baller, or sharp paring knife to cut the stem from each strawberry and hollow out the inside of the strawberries to fill with the jello.
+Shave off just a bit from the bottoms of the strawberries so that they can stand up.